-\begin{proof} Note that $X$ is covered by lines, see Proposition \ref{P:line-notFinvar}.
-By Theorem \ref{T:general-cov-by-lines}, either $\F$ is defined by a closed rational 1-form without codimension-one zeros, is algebraically integrable or has a codimension-two subfoliation of negative degree.
+Let $X \subset \p{N}$ be a smooth complete intersection defined by equations of degrees $d_1,\dots,d_s$.
+Since, by hypothesis, $c_1(TX) \ge 2$, we have $d_1 + \cdots + d_s \le N-1$ and then $X$ is covered by lines, see \cite[Proposition 2.13]{Deb-book}.
+By Theorem \ref{T:general-cov-by-lines}, either $\F$ is defined by a closed rational 1-form without codimension-one zeros, is algebraically integrable, or admits a codimension-two subfoliation of negative degree.
 The latter is not possible, as observed in Remark \ref{deg-posit}.
-Suppose $\F$ is not given by a closed rational 1-form without codimension-one zeros.
-Then, by Corollary \ref{C:rat-int-sci}, $\F$ must have a codimension-two subfoliation of degree zero. \end{proof}
+Assume now that $\F$ is not given by a closed rational 1-form without codimension-one zeros.
+Then, by Corollary \ref{C:rat-int-sci}, $\F$ must admit a codimension-two subfoliation of degree zero. \end{proof}

-\begin{corollary} Let $\F$ be a codimension-one singular holomorphic foliation of degree two on a smooth quadric $\qn \subset \p{n+1}$, $n\geq 4$.
-Then \begin{enumerate} \item $\F$ is defined by a closed rational 1-form without Codimension-one zeros; or \item $\F$ is a linear pull-back of a degree 2 foliation on $\p2$; or \item $\F$ admits a subfoliation of codimension 2, and degree one. \end{enumerate} Moreover, foliations in item (3) are algebraically integrable. \end{corollary}
+\begin{corollary} Let $\F$ be a codimension-one holomorphic foliation of degree two on a smooth quadric $\qn \subset \p{n+1}$, $n\geq 4$.
+Then \begin{enumerate} \item $\F$ is defined by a closed rational 1-form without codimension-one zeros; or \item $\F$ is a linear pull-back of a degree 2 foliation on $\p2$; or \item $\F$ admits a subfoliation of codimension 2, and degree one. \end{enumerate} Moreover, foliations in item (3) are algebraically integrable. \end{corollary}

-\begin{proof} Suppose $\F$ is not defined by a closed rational 1-form without Codimension-one zeros.
+\begin{proof} Suppose $\F$ is not defined by a closed rational 1-form without codimension-one zeros.
 Combining Theorem \ref{T:general-cov-by-lines} and Corollary \ref{C:rat-int-sci}, we have that $\F$ admits a subfoliation $\G$ of codimension two and degree $k\leq 1$.
 In case $k=0$, by \cite[Proposition 3.18]{AD-fano2}, $\G$ must be given by a linear projection to $\p2$, hence $\F$ is a linear pullback of a foliation of degree two on $\p2$. \end{proof}

-\begin{theorem} Let $\F$ be a codimension-one singular holomorphic foliation of degree two on a smooth tridimensional quadric $\q{3}$.
-Then \begin{enumerate} \item $\F$ is defined by a closed rational 1-form without Codimension-one zeros; or \item $\F$ is tangent to a foliation by curves of degree one; or \item there exists an algebraic action of $\C$ or $\C^*$ tangent to $\F$ such that when this action has only isolated fixed points, we have $\TF = \mc O_{\q{3}} \oplus \mc O_{\q{3}}(-1)$. \end{enumerate} Moreover, foliations in item (2) are algebraically integrable. \end{theorem}
+\begin{theorem} Let $\F$ be a codimension-one holomorphic foliation of degree two on a smooth tridimensional quadric $\q{3}$.
+Then \begin{enumerate} \item $\F$ is defined by a closed rational 1-form without codimension-one zeros; or \item $\F$ is tangent to a foliation by curves of degree one; or \item there exists an algebraic action of $\C$ or $\C^*$ tangent to $\F$ such that when this action has only isolated fixed points, we have $\TF = \mc O_{\q{3}} \oplus \mc O_{\q{3}}(-1)$. \end{enumerate} Moreover, foliations in item (2) are algebraically integrable. \end{theorem}